 - An Undergraduate Minor in Orthodox Christian Studies

-- National Endowment of the Humanities-Sponsored Research Fellowships
+- National Endowment for the Humanities Sponsored Research Fellowships*

 - The Patterson Triennial Conference in Orthodox/Catholic Relations

 - Orthodox Christianity and Contemporary Thought Serieswith Fordham University Press

 - TheOrthodox Christian Fellowship Student Club